 Rides start and finish at the Super 8 Motel, 518 Borg Road, Delavan, WI.
 To reduce congestion, riders not staying at the motel have been asked to park across the street in the shopping center lot on the east side of Borg Rd.

 5/23/13: The preliminary cue sheet has been updated to provide addional detail at a couple of intersections.
 It does not include the likely detour on Co.
-Road M. The ride-day cue sheet and a construction supplement, if necessary, will be provided by Jim at registration.
+Road M. The ride-day cue sheet and a construction supplement, if necessary, will be provided at registration.

 5/14/13: The middle section of County Road M, SE of Milton, has been barricaded and the route is being modified.
 The preferred detour will be to turn right off of M onto Emerald Green and follow that south to MM and take that east to rejoin M.